Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Introduction and main results

 The symplectic vector bundle $(\xi_0,d\lambda|_{\xi_0}) \to S^3$ admits a unique symplectic trivialization up to homotopy.
-Hence, the Conley-Zehnder index ${\rm CZ}(P)$ of every periodic orbit $P\in \P(\lambda)$ is uniquely determined by any such a trivialization (the definition of Conley-Zehnder index is recalled in section \ref{sec_def}).
-Given $j\in \Z$, denote by $\P_j(\lambda)\subset \P(\lambda)$ the set of Reeb orbits with Conley-Zehnder index $j$, and denote by $\P_j^{u,-1}(\lambda)\subset \P_j(\lambda)$ the subset of index-$j$ Reeb orbits that are unknotted and have self-linking number $-1$ (see section \ref{sec_def} for the definition of self-linking number).
+Hence, the Conley-Zehnder index ${\rm CZ}(P)$ of every periodic orbit $P\in \P(\lambda)$ is uniquely determined by any such trivialization; see section~\ref{sec_def} for a definition of the Conley-Zehnder index.
+We will sometimes refer to the Conley-Zehnder index of a periodic orbit $P$ simply as the index of $P$.
+Given $j\in \Z$, denote by $\P_j(\lambda)\subset \P(\lambda)$ the set of Reeb orbits with Conley-Zehnder index $j$, and denote by $\P_j^{u,-1}(\lambda)\subset \P_j(\lambda)$ the subset of index-$j$ Reeb orbits that are unknotted and have self-linking number $-1$; see section \ref{sec_def} for the definition of self-linking number.